 OAKLAND, Calif., Aug.
 8, 2012 /PRNewswire-USNewswire/ -- With heat waves predicted across many California regions over the next week, the California Department of Industrial Relations' (DIR) Division of Occupational Safety and Health (commonly referred to as Cal/OSHA) urges all employers of outdoor workers to revisit their heat illness prevention process and their emergency response procedures to ensure they are thoroughly prepared.

 "Cal/OSHA's adoption of the nation's first set of heat illness standards has done much to prevent heat deaths throughout California, but that does not mean our work is done," said DIR Director Christine Baker.
 "This is going to be the hottest weather in three years after two summers of milder temperatures.
 Employers must be prepared to handle periods of high heat, conduct training refreshers and plan ahead so that their front line staff and supervisors can take proper precautions during times of high heat."

 "Heat illness is preventable and should not occur if proper procedures are followed.
 As high heat develops across the state, I remind all employers to take special care so that they can provide the appropriate safeguards for their outdoor workers," said Cal/OSHA Chief Ellen Widess.
 "This includes closely monitoring the weather and modifying the work accordingly.
 It also includes making sure everyone on the worksite knows how to prevent heat illness, as well as how to handle a medical emergency."

-- Training – Train all employees and supervisors on heat illness prevention.
+- Train all employees and supervisors about heat illness prevention.

 SOURCE California Department of Industrial Relations, Cal/OSHA